 D. Election of Executive Committee and Terms of Service

 - Members of the Executive Committee will be elected by electronic ballot to be distributed to all core members of the Faculty of Ecology and Evolutionary Biology.
-Training and Outreach, Seminars, and Communications chairs will be elected during odd years.
+Training and Outreach, Seminars, Communications, and ARC chairs will be elected during odd years.
 The Curriculum chair, and the program Chair will be elected during even years.
 Two-year terms will begin August 1 of each year.
 Individual faculty members receiving the largest number of total votes will be elected to the Executive Committee.

 - In the case of a vacancy in either the Executive Committee or a standing committee prior to an election, appointment of a replacement, for the duration of the term, will be made by the Chair and with the approval of the majority of the Executive Committee.

 - Nominations and self-nominations for Executive Committee positions, including Chair, will be accepted by the Chair-elect up to April 15 of the year the term is to begin.
 Candidates must confirm their willingness to serve if elected.
 Election ballots will be distributed on May 1 and due by May 15.
 Terms will begin August 1 of the year of election and run through July 31 of the year after next.

 - Members of standing committees will be solicited from the core and associate membership and appointed for two-year terms by the Committee Chair.